Hotcakes for Hospice

 E3: “Addiction in Hospice and Palliative Care: Navigating the Swamp”—Dr. Bill Short, MD

 Grief Support Groups

-Marquette: Bereavement Luncheon is held on the 2nd Tuesday of each month at 12:00 noon at Lake Superior Hospice located at 914 W Baraga Avenue, Marquette.
+Marquette: Bereavement Luncheon is held on the 2nd Thursday of each month at 12:00 noon at Lake Superior Hospice, located at 914 W Baraga Avenue, Marquette.
 The Bereavement Luncheon will be funded through attendee donations to order in pizza or subs.
 Guests are welcome to bring a dessert to share.
 Please call 906-225-7760 or email firstname.lastname@example.org to RSVP for the luncheon.

 Marquette: A Memorial Service honoring and celebrating the lives of our loved ones is held each year.
 This past year our memorial service was held at the Presque Isle Pavilion.
 The Memorial Service is an opportunity to honor and celebrate the lives of those we have lost.
 It is a time to share stories, celebrate with music, pray and remember our loved ones.
 Please call Lake Superior Hospice at 906-225-7750 for more details.

 Kind of Care

 National Nurses Week at Lake Superior Hospice means celebrating the excellent care, compassion, and commitment that each of our nurses display every day.
 Our nurses are exceptional in all that they do and their passion for helping our patients shines through their work.
 They go above and beyond for our patients and their families; whether it’s providing symptom management, support for the family, making arrangements to fulfill last wishes, and so much more!
 We are grateful to have an incredible group of nurses as members of our hospice team.